KonnexionsGmbH/db_seeder/README.md

 25% of columns that can contain the value `NULL` are randomly assigned the value `NULL`.

-#### 2.2.1 Binary Large Objects
+#### 2.2.1 BIGINT

+Examples: BIGINT, INTEGER, NUMBER

+- If possible, primary key columns are filled by the autoincrement functionality of the respective DBMS - otherwise `autoincrement` is simulated..
+- All other integer columns are filled with random numbers.

+#### 2.2.2 BLOB

 Examples: BLOB, BYTEA, LONGBLOB, VARBINARY (MAX)

 - The content of the file `blob.png` from the resource directory (`src/main/resources`) is loaded into these columns.
 This file contains the company logo of Konnexions GmBH.

-#### 2.2.2 Character Large Objects
+#### 2.2.3 CLOB

 Examples: CLOB, LONGTEXT, TEXT, VARCHAR (MAX)

 - The content of the file `clob.md` from the resource directory (`src/main/resources`) is loaded into these columns.
 This file contains the text of the Konnexions Public License (KX-PL).

-#### 2.2.3 Decimal Numbers

-Examples: NUMBER

-- All decimal number columns are filled with random numbers.

-#### 2.2.4 Integers
+#### 2.2.4 TIMESTAMP

-Examples: BIGINT, INTEGER, NUMBER
+Examples: DATETIME, DATETIME2, INTEGER, REAL, TEXT, TIMESTAMP

-- If possible, primary key columns are filled by the autoincrement functionality of the respective DBMS - otherwise `autoincrement` is simulated..
-- All other integer columns are filled with random numbers.
+- A randomly generated timestamp is assigned to all columns that can contain temporal data.

-#### 2.2.5 String Data
+#### 2.2.5 VARCHAR

 Examples: TEXT, VARCHAR, VARCHAR2